boringresearch/paper-retraining-free-pruning/README.md

 # A Fast Post-Training Pruning Framework for Transformers

+> Implemented BERT Large on the Kaggle P100 with 15GB, takes 11.1 GB memory.

 Inspired by post-training quantization (PTQ) toolkits, we propose a post-training pruning framework tailored for Transformers.
 Different from existing pruning methods, our framework does not require re-training to retain high accuracy after pruning.
 This makes our method fully automated and 10x-1000x faster in terms of pruning time.